MyEdMentor

 In the Simulation

-In SPPIN Sim, your inventory strategy sets your baseline cost structure and your vulnerability to supply disruptions.
+In MyEdMentor, your inventory strategy sets your baseline cost structure and your vulnerability to supply disruptions.
 A pure JIT stance reduces your inventory cost score but amplifies any supply-side event.
 Hybrid strategies score lower on cost efficiency but higher on resilience — and resilience is weighted heavily in the simulation's final scoring.

-See SPPIN Sim in action
+See MyEdMentor in action

 Book a free 30-minute demo tailored to your discipline.
 We'll run a live turn — AI world event, countdown, leaderboard reveal.